openstack-archive/openstack-specs/specs/log-guidelines.rst

 Information that was previously being emitted at AUDIT should instead be sent as notifications to a notification queue. *Note: Notification formats and frequency are beyond the scope of this spec.*

+- Define TRACE logging level

+TRACE is a logging keyword that is understood by most logging tools.
+OpenStack has repurposed this in the past to not be TRACE logging but instead be used whenever a Stacktrace was dumped.

+Stack traces should be logged at ERROR level (they currently aren't).

+TRACE should be defined as log level 5 in python (which is lower than DEBUG), and LOG.trace support should be added to oslo logger.
+LOG.trace can then be used for deep tracing of code.

 Overall Logging Rules
 ---------------------